The Pedrin Fenomeno Cenote is part of the huge underwater cave system Sac Actun—Dos Ojos—Nohoch Nah Chich.

 On the way inside, you can discover an ancient vase on the left and megatherium (giant sloth) bones in a 17-meter (56 ft) deep pit on the right.
 At about 1200 meters distance from Cenote Pedrin Fenomeno entrance, you will arrive at the beautiful blue-colored waters of the White River Cenote, which you can pass forward following the line toward various T-intersections or jump to the right to the neighbor line leading to one more unnamed cenote in 1600 meters (1 mile) from the entrance.

-Our Pedrin Fenomeno Cenote cave diving video
+Our Pedrin Fenomeno cenote cave diving video

-Pedrin Fenomeno Cenote cave lines map
+Fenomeno cenote upstream area lines map

 Pedrin Fenomeno Cenote location map